 I also kind of like the whole experience because it’s SO NOT ME.
 I like to dabble in experiences and different ways of living to help me understand other people’s ideas of normal.

 Each morning I walk through my neat-looking suburban street and climb through a hole in the wall, cross the busy highway and take my place in an orderly queue to wait for the bus.
 This is the way people do life and it’s a long way from the luxuries of London where I had wine available to purchase, just 2-mins walk, 24/7.
 I don’t have pretty seaside cliffs to jog to like I did when crashing at my brother’s place in Rose Bay.
 And I certainly don’t have the no-one-living-on-top-of-me vibes I get at my parent’s farm in Mudgee.
-The culture at work is also old-school as fuck; I was actually asked to report some bullying I witnessed in my third week of being there.

 But I feel very privileged that I have the option to go from A to B to C to D, if and when I choose.
 The fact that I can move around and experience different people, places and ways of doing things helps me build a lot of empathy and compassion.
 Alas, it’s really not an option for most people on the planet.
 But they are out there finding their own ways to understand and tolerate the human race.